M-50 (Michigan highway): Jackson to Monroe

-In downtown Jackson, Michigan Avenue continues into downtown while M-50 is routed around the city center along paired one-way streets.
-Washington Street carries eastbound traffic and the Louis Glick Highway.
-On the east side of downtown, the roads merge near the Jackson Amtrak station and a junction with M-106 on Cooper Street, where M-50 turns south and then southeast as Brooklyn Road.
-On the south side of Jackson, M-50 and US 127 meet up once again just east of Vandercook Lake.
-M-50 follows the US 127 freeway through a pair of conjoined partial interchanges before M-50 heads east away from Vandercook Lake.
+In downtown Jackson, Michigan Avenue continues into downtown while M-50 is routed around the city center on Louis Glick Highway.
+On the east side of downtown at an intersection with M-106 (Cooper Street), Bus.
+US 127/M-50 turns south along Cooper Street while BL I-94 continues eastward on Michigan Avenue.
+The highway crosses the Grand River south of Jackson station and continues along Cooper Street south and then southeast until it becomes Brooklyn Road at the city limit.
+South of Jackson, M-50 and US 127 meet up once again just east of Vandercook Lake.
+M-50 follows the US 127 freeway through a pair of conjoined partial interchanges before M-50 heads east away from Vandercook Lake resuming the Brooklyn Road routing.

 The trunkline then heads southeast to Napoleon, where the road then turns south and heads towards Brooklyn, part of the Irish Hills area of Lenawee County, a region known for its scenery.
 The road serves as main street for downtown Brooklyn as well as the primary thoroughfare for drivers headed to Michigan International Speedway.
 M-50 curves around the north and east side of the race track before intersecting US 12 in Cambridge Junction.
 After crossing US 12, the road passes between several lakes of the Irish Hills area including Washington, Little Stony and Marrs lakes before continuing on its southeasterly journey towards Tecumseh.

 After leaving the Brooklyn area, the road returns to a rural environment as it cuts through agricultural fields.
 Before passing through Tipton, M-50 passes the entrance to Hidden Lake Gardens, a botanical garden and arboretum operated by Michigan State University.
 After passing Hidden Lake, the road intersects M-52 and continues into Tecumseh.
 Known as Chicago Boulevard, the road serves as the main route through the city.
 After leaving Tecumseh, the highway passes through the communities of Ridgeway and Britton before leaving Lenawee County.